 Another e-mail tip to save time and productivity is to never open, send, or forward chain mails and similar e-mails.
 Not only are they a huge time suck, but they use company resources and are probably against company policy.

 Meetings.
 In my former job we called them “beatings” because they were long, painful, and usually useless.
 If you can’t get out of scheduled meetings, then find a way to be more productive, such as starting each meeting with an agenda and guiding the participants back toward the agenda if they stray off topic.
 You can also take notes or work on another task if possible.
 If none of those work, then visit this site for a timely text message to get you out.
 Just don’t try it too often. 😉

 Applying the Pareto Principle to your finances

 Manage your money effectively.
 Dealing with finances can be difficult under the best of circumstances, so it pays to streamline your processes as much as possible.This can include automating your finances, closing unnecessary accounts, and tracking your money.

 Consolidate accounts.
 I recommend keeping the essential financial accounts, and closing the rest.
 That can include closing extra savings accounts, rolling over 401ks into an IRA, consolidating debt, and consolidating multiple retirement accounts.
 Just be aware that closing credit card accounts can affect your credit score.

 Budget.
 You will have a more difficult time managing your money if you don’t know where it is coming from and where it is going.
 Create a simple budget and track your finances with something as simple as a pen and paper, a spreadsheet, or a dedicated software program.
-Here are some reviews of free online money management software programs, and some popular programs including You Need a Budget and Quicken 2010.
+Here are some reviews of free online money management software programs, and some popular programs including You Need a Budget.

 Applying the Pareto Principle in your life